MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-D-Training-Courses-Programs/section-10.402.md

 (4) Regulatory requirements.

 (b) *Request for approval.* Organizations desiring course approval by the Coast Guard must submit a written request and a complete curriculum package to the National Maritime Center, either by mail or electronically.
-The curriculum package must be provided in a format specified by the Office of Vessel Activities (CG-CVC) and include:
+The curriculum package must be provided in a format specified by the Office of Merchant Mariner Credentialing and include the following:

-(1) *A cover letter.* The cover letter must contain -
+(1) *A cover letter.* The cover letter must contain—

 (i) The name of the organization providing the instruction and the course name;